Jesper Grønkjær

-Jesper Grønkjær ([ˈjespɐ ˈkʁɶnˌkʰeˀɐ̯]; born 12 August 1977) is a Danish former professional footballer.
+Jesper Grønkjær ([ˈjespɐ ˈkʁɶnˌkʰeˀɐ̯]; born 12 August 1977) is a Danish former professional footballer, who most recently worked as a pundit for Scandinavian media network Viaplay.

 A pacey winger, Grønkjær played primarily on the right or left wing, or as a second striker.
-He played a total 400 league games for a number of European clubs, most notably winning the 1999 Dutch Cup with Ajax Amsterdam and playing more than 100 games for English club Chelsea.
-Grønkjær ended his career with FC Copenhagen, winning four Danish Superliga titles with the club.
+He played a total 400 league games for a number of European clubs, most notably winning the 1999 Dutch Cup with Ajax and playing more than 100 games for English club Chelsea.
+Grønkjær ended his career with Copenhagen, winning four Danish Superliga titles with the club.

 Grønkjær was capped 80 times for the Denmark national team from 1999 to 2010, scoring five goals.
 He played for his country at the World Cup in 2002 and 2010, as well as two European Championship tournaments.
 He was named 1995 Danish Under-19 Player of the Year.

 Club career

 AaB

-Raised in Thisted, Grønkjær started his career with local team Thisted FC.
+Raised in Thisted, Grønkjær started his career with local team Thisted.
 Earlier in his career he was told that he could have been a sprinter.
-He moved on to defending Danish Superliga champions Aalborg Boldspilklub (AaB) in 1995.
+He moved on to defending Danish Superliga champions AaB in 1995.
 He played almost 100 matches for the club, including games in the European 1995–96 UEFA Champions League tournament.
 He attracted the attention of a string of European top clubs.